bmwant/podmena/README.md

 ## podmena

+Enhance your commit messages with emoji :dress:

+podmena will automatically add random emoji to every commit message for any git repository installed

+_I will add some screenshot here later_

 873 items in database so far!

 Credits go to [WebpageFX](https://www.webpagefx.com/tools/emoji-cheat-sheet/) for list of emoji!

 ### Installation

 ```
 $ pip install podmena
 ```